Find schools that offer these popular programs

 - Precision Measurements for Machinists Class: The basic concepts behind precision measurements are introduced in this class.
 Focus is on learning to read prints while understanding measuring devices as well as geometric dimensioning and tolerances.
 Students use computer simulations to demonstrate what they've learned and how it applies to machining.

 - Intro to CNC Lathes Class: Students learn the basic concepts and functions of CNC lathes through coursework or simulation, depending on the learning method.
 This class typically focuses on a specific brand of CNC machine.
 Once the student understands the basics, they practice operation of the machine online using the control panel, soft keys and screen displays.

 - CNC Mill Programming Class: Used as an introductory course for the beginner CNC mill operator or programmer, this class teaches students about the different codes used in programming.
 Basic formulas and programming mathematics are emphasized in this class.

-- Mastering CNC Swiss: Students are worked through an introduction of CNC to detailed hands on simulations to gain mastery of the CNC Swiss machine, a specified tool in the industry.
+- Mastering CNC Swiss Class: Students are worked through an introduction of CNC to detailed hands-on simulations to gain mastery of the CNC Swiss machine, which is a specified tool in the industry.
 The class focuses on how the machine works, before progressing to live simulations using a mock machine online.